 - ^The Mark II mount was used only on HMS Hood and had a polygon shaped front plate similar in shape to the battleship turrets.
 The Mark II turret itself was considerably taller than the Mark I to allow for the increased gun elevations.
 Besides the increased elevation, the Mark II turrets differed from the Mark I by having thicker armor and as follows: All four turrets had 30 foot (9.17 m) MG14 rangefinders; improved flash-tightness; sighting hoods on gunhouse roof replaced by sighting ports in the turret face; armored officer's cabinet and; hydraulic run-out for the guns replaced by pneumatic run-out.

 - ^The 15" (38.1 cm) Mark I* mountings used on HMS Vanguard were actually old ones removed from the British Battlecruisers (or "Unorthodox Cruisers") HMS Glorious and HMS Courageous which had been placed into storage when these ships were converted into aircraft carriers.
 While Vanguard was being constructed, these mountings were greatly modified to bring them up to more modern standards.
-In general, those modifications listed above in Note 6 including increasing the elevation from 20 degrees up to 30 degrees were performed along with alterations to the cordite hoppers on the trunk to improve flashtightness.
+In general, those modifications listed below in Note 6e including increasing the elevation from 20 degrees up to 30 degrees were performed along with alterations to the cordite hoppers on the trunk to improve flashtightness.
 A significant new addition was having remote power control (RPC) equipment for training fitted - RPC for elevation was not fitted.
 HMS Vanguard was the only British battleship to have RPC installed for both main and secondary armaments.
 The increased elevation for the main armament required cutting larger gun port openings in the turret faceplates.
 To compensate for these larger openings, armored hoods were fitted over the gun ports and the face armor thickness was increased.
 In addition, 24.5 foot (7.47 m) FX stabilized rangefinders - not 30 foot (9.17 m) rangefinders as stated in many references - were installed on the rear of "B", "X" and "Y" turrets.
 The corresponding space in "A" turret was used as a secondary conning position.
 To increase magazine protection, Vanguard's magazines were relocated below the shell rooms, which was the reverse of the arrangement used for all other British capital ships with 15" (38.1 cm) guns, but was similar to the design used for the 14" (35.6 cm) mountings on the King George V class.
 To accommodate this change, the turret trunks now ended at the shell handling rooms and the magazine handling rooms were located above them.
 The magazines were connected to the handling rooms by fixed hoists, three each for turrets "X" and "Y" and four each for turrets "A" and "B".
 Something else to note about these mountings is that all four were from ships that did not have superfiring turrets.
 So, the two mounts destined for Vanguard's "B" and "X" positions had to be substantially reworked in order for them to be used in those superfiring positions.
 The support structures for all four mountings were stiffened to take the greater recoil forces involved when using supercharges, but as noted above, supercharges were never issued to this or any other ship with mountings capable of 30 degree elevation.
 Finally, de-humidifying equipment and lagging was fitted to the gunhouse to improve habitability.
 Vanguard's mountings were now designated as Mark I/N RP 12 (some sources say Mark I*/N RP 12, as the turrets were originally designated as Mark I*, but I believe this to be incorrect).
 It should be noted that it was only the mountings themselves that came from the battlecruisers, the guns used to arm HMS Vanguard actually came from the reserve stock of spare units.

 - ^There is disagreement between the sources listed below as to the revolving weight of these mountings.
 I have chosen to use those figures given in "Naval Weapons of World War Two."